fvisin/vim/README.md

   Note also that pylint can cause problems sometimes.
 If this is the case, uninstall it.

+* Install YouCompleteMe by running `./install.py --clang-completer` in the `.bundle/YouCompleteMe` directory

 * Note: DO NOT install jedi as a system package.
 If you have it as system package, remove it.

 * Read the vimrc docstring to learn about the shortcuts keys of the tools